irfangwb/irfan-sample/README.md

 # irfan-sample
-This is the sample opportunity created for testing purpose
+This is the sample repository created for testing purpose